MarkBrazee/homework07/ReadMe.md

 ### Contribution instructions:

 Please contribute to enhance the functionality of this code.
-Please adhere to the Code of Conduct from the Contributer Covenant, version 2.0, at https://www.contributor-convenant/version/2/0/code_of_conduct.html.
+Please adhere to the Code of Conduct from the Contributor Covenant, version 2.0, at https://www.contributor-convenant/version/2/0/code_of_conduct.html.

 ### Test instructions:

-Testing pending.
+Testing is pending.

 ### Link to Usage Video: